themarcus125/wnc-online-auction/packages/be/rest-client/README.md

+# How to create a request

 https://marketplace.visualstudio.com/items?itemName=humao.rest-client

-Use the extension to test rest api
+Use this extension to work with rest api